 - Attorney bios rank second in terms of influence on hiring selection by general counsel.
 (The No. 1 spot belongs to personal recommendations.)

-- Attorney bios account for 80 percent of legal website traffic.
+- Attorney bios account for 80% of legal website traffic.

-- Seventy-eight percent of in-house counsels rely on attorney bios when researching and hiring outside counsel.
+- And 78% of in-house counsels rely on attorney bios when researching and hiring outside counsel.

 “After a string of high-profile cases involving telecommunications giants and, umm, adult content, Nathan would be famous enough as a major case litigator even without the three High Court cases he’s run and his appearance on TODAY where he delivered the immortal quote ‘It’s game over, Sony.’